Wall St caps best month in decades with broad sell-off

 The Dow Jones Industrial Average .DJI fell 288.14 points, or 1.17%, to 24,345.72, the S&P 500 .SPX lost 27.08 points, or 0.92%, to 2,912.43 and the Nasdaq Composite .IXIC dropped 25.16 points, or 0.28%, to 8,889.55.

-Of the 11 major sectors in the S&P 500, all but consumer discretionary .SPLRCD and communications services .SPLRCL closed in negative territory, with energy companies .SPNY suffering the largest percentage loss.
+Of the 11 major sectors in the S&P 500, all but consumer discretionary .SPLRCD and communications services .SPLRCL closed in negative territory, with materials .SPLRCM and financials .SPSY suffering the largest percentage losses.

 Earnings season continues apace, with 236 of the companies in the S&P 500 having reported quarterly results.
 Of those, two-thirds have surprised consensus estimates to the upside, according to Refinitiv data.